 - Push any changes to the remote git repo.

-Octopus will periodically fetch from the remote, so you might not have to do the final step.
+Octopus will periodically fetch from the remote, so you might have to wait a short time for the changes to appear.
+To see the changes immediately, simply reload the page.

 While OCL is similar to HCL, it is not the exact same.
 In addition, there is not a 1:1 match between the resources generated for OCL and the resources for the Octopus Terraform Provider.
 That means you cannot copy resources between OCL files and TF files.